-The City Clerk is custodian of the City’s records and is responsible for administering the City’s records management system.
-Records management involves storage, retrieval, destruction, and responding to requests for public records.
+The City Clerk is the custodian of the City’s records and is responsible for administering the City’s records management system.
+Records management involves storage, retrieval, destruction, and requests for public records.
 The City’s records are stored at City Hall, off-site at a records repository, and in digital form.
 All records are retained according to a records retention schedule, including certain records that are retained permanently.

 California law designates the vast majority of the City’s records be available for public disclosure.
 These laws also provide certain categories of records that are exempt from public disclosure, such as personnel records, records related to current litigation or current real estate negotiations, and such.
 California Government Code Section 6250, et.sq., Public Records Act, allows ten (10) days to respond to a request.

-- The cost of copying records is charged to the requestor, based on the type of copy requested.
+- The cost of copying records is charged to the requestor based on the type of copy requested.
 If mailed, these costs are also paid by the requestor.

 - The City is not required by law to create a new record or list from an already existing request or provide public records exempt from disclosure by express provisions of law.